Black pomfret: Ecology

 The black pomfret is susceptible to parasites which cause damage to its growth, diet and overall living.
 A journal article by P. Vigneshwaran, S. Ravichandran and M. Prema of the Centre of Advanced Study in Marine Biology, Annamalai University in India write of the impact of the parasitic isopod Cymothea eremita on the black pomfret.
 The study concludes that the parasite Cymothea eremita could be related to the health status of the black pomfret, affecting its growth and decreased feeding efficiency, which greatly affect the survival of the black pomfret.

 A further defect found in black pomfret fish is Saddleback Syndrome.
 Saddleback Syndrome is a deformity in the dorsal fin of the fish but the cause of the syndrome is unknown.
 Studies suggest that the deformity is caused by pollution, nutritional deficiency or genetic mutation.
 Further research and study has to be done however to locate the real cause of Saddleback Syndrome.

 Reproduction

 The reproduction of the black pomfret is rather unknown, as is its lifespan.
 Studies show that the black pomfret can live up to 7 years, but the maximum lifespan of the black pomfret is undetermined.
 Further studies need to be done in order to determine the maximum age of the black pomfret as well as the reproduction.

 Human uses

 The black pomfret has a slight 'fishy' flavour, is slightly oily and has few bones.
-It is recommend for cooking to be steamed, poached, deep fried, pan fried, grilled, smoked, barbecued, pickled or served raw.
+It is recommended for cooking to be steamed, poached, deep fried, pan fried, grilled, smoked, barbecued, pickled or served raw.
 The black pomfret is a highly sought after fish in Asia, where 74,607 tonnes of Black Pomfret were caught in 2016.